 Aldourie Castle and the cottages combined sleep over 50 guests making the Aldourie Estate perfect for actors who would otherwise have to find accommodation elsewhere.
 This way, they can be as close to the filming location as possible and the spacious bedrooms and en suites give them private time away from filming to look over scripts and take a break between scenes.
 Perfect for private castle rental for film sets and production crews.

 Variety and convenience of our corporate event location in Scotland

 Choosing to film their next big TV drama, advert or feature film on such a varied location has all sorts of benefits for a production company.
 Private castle rental for film sets has multiple benefits for example; everything is within walking distance at Aldourie Castle.
 Parkland strolls for those creative thinking sessions, inspirational views and beauty spots to explore and healthy yet delicious food and drink available on request – ideal for tight filming schedules.
 Production teams can take a short break from filming to enjoy a stroll amongst the delightful formal gardens and orangery, allowing five minutes to themselves on a bench amongst the winding paths.
 There is endless car parking and flat outside solid ground space for setting up filming equipment and access to the Castle from the main road, air and rail links couldn’t be easier.

-The list goes on but the best way to appreciate what this unique and captivating Scottish estate can offer as a filming location is for you to visit it.
-We are optimistic Aldourie’s next filming adventure is just around the corner; after all, as a Castle taken straight out of a fairytale, we are confident that when Disney finds our hidden location they’ll wonder how they ever managed without us.
-So, if you are looking for a private castle rental for film sets, then why not get in touch with us via our easy to use online form or give us a call via our website?
+The best way to appreciate what this unique corporate event location in Scotland can offer is by visiting it.
+We are optimistic Aldourie’s next filming adventure is just around the corner; after all, as a Castle taken straight out of a fairytale, we’re sure when Disney finds our hidden location they’ll be knocking on our door.
+So, if you are looking for a private castle rental for film sets or corporate event location in Scotland, then why not get in touch with us via our easy to use online form or give us a call via our website?